DSC-Mount-Kenya-University/Week-Two-App-Dev/readme.md

 Material Design is highly customizable and works on iOS devices too and it is built into Flutter but you can also find Apple-Styled (Cupertino) widgets

-### Create an infinite scrolling ListView (branch: infinite-scroll)
-In this step, you'll expand _RandomWordsState to generate and display a list of word pairings.
-As the user scrolls, the list (displayed in a ListView widget) grows infinitely.
-The builder factory constructor in ListView allows you to lazily build a list view on demand.